colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

       return request.text();
     })
     .then(function(text) {
-      /* With the full HTML of the page, we can now scan the content for partials which are of the form {{<partial url>}} */ return Promise.all(
+      /* With the full HTML of the page, we can now scan the content for partials, which are of the form {{<partial url>}} */ return Promise.all(
         [